ItsJenOClock/token-tracker-web-app/README.md

    mvn spring-boot:run
    ```

-You should now be able to access the app on your localhost.
+You can then access the app at `http://localhost:5173` (adjust Vite port as needed).
 Have fun, and GG! 🧙